Last Updated on June 29, 2022 by Angela Vaz

 1. Make peace with the inevitable

-If you’ve read all the signs and do believe that your partner doesn’t love you, take some time to make peace with it.
+If you’ve read all the signs of unrequited love and believe that your partner doesn’t love you, take some time to make peace with it.

 You need and deserve love.